 An introductory course in the physics of motion, heat, sound, electricity, magnetism, light, optics, and the theory of the atom.
 A process oriented laboratory approach emphasizing exploration and problem solving.
-This course is intended for nonscience majors, or for students who need only one semester of physics.
-Students with credit for high school physics should elect PHY121 or PHY221.
+This course is intended for non-science majors, or for students who need only one semester of physics.
+Students with credit for high school physics should elect PHY\121 or PHY\221.
 Scientific calculator required.
 Class meets 5 hours per week for integrated lecture and laboratory.

-Prerequisites: A grade of "C" or better in MAT095 or placement or completion of a higher-level math course.
+Prerequisites: Placement in ENG\101 and a grade of "C" or better in MAT\095 or higher or math placement.